HomeSEOLocal Business Structured Data Optimization Guide

 Don’t forget about accessibility and service options.
 Properties like ‘isAccessibleForFree’, ‘acceptsReservations’, or ‘hasDeliveryService’ might seem minor, but they help customers make informed decisions before contacting you.

 Address markup is where many businesses stumble.
-It’s not just about listing your street address – it’s about structuring it in a way that search engines can parse and understand globally.
+It’s not just about listing your street address.
+It’s about structuring it so search engines can parse and understand it globally.

 The PostalAddress type should be nested within your LocalBusiness markup.
 Each component gets its own property: streetAddress, addressLocality, addressRegion, postalCode, and addressCountry.
-This minute approach helps search engines understand exactly where you’re located, especially important for businesses near city or county boundaries.
+This detailed approach helps search engines understand exactly where you’re located, which matters especially for businesses near city or county boundaries.

-Here’s something most guides won’t tell you: geocoordinates matter immensely.
+Here’s something most guides won’t tell you: geocoordinates matter a great deal.
 Adding latitude and longitude through the ‘geo’ property helps search engines pinpoint your exact location.
-This becomes key for “near me” searches and mobile users looking for directions.
+This is key for “near me” searches and mobile users looking for directions.

 "address": {